Prerequisites

 While FireWorks is used in MISPR for managing the DFT and MD workflows due to its many advantages, it takes some time to learn and get used to it.

-custodian: MISPR uses custodian for handling errors that occur during the simulations and correcting them according to predefined rules.
-We have added a Gaussian plug-in to the custodian library, but similar to the pymatgen changes, these changes have not been merged yet with the main custodian library.
-Therefore, in order to use MISPR, you need to install the MolMD version of custodian by running the following commands in your
+• custodian: MISPR uses custodian for handling errors that occur during the simulations and correcting them according to predefined rules.
+We have contributed a Gaussian plug-in to the custodian library, and these changes have been merged with the main custodian library.

 MISPR uses MongoDB to: